danxor/emailproxy/README.md

     danxor/emailproxy
 ```

-In my case I use it in conjunction with [Vaultwarden](https://hub.docker.com/r/vaultwarden/server), a self-hosted bitwarden compatible password vault.
+My use-case is that I use it in conjunction with [Vaultwarden](https://hub.docker.com/r/vaultwarden/server), a self-hosted [Bitwarden](https://bitwarden.com/) API-compatible password vault.
 Which can be setup with the docker-compose.

 ```yaml
 # Vaultwarden with emailproxy